pkarsy/rcCalibrator/README.md

 **Unfortunately it wont help**<br/>
 The bootloader starts before the application without knowing anything about the magic 139 value.
 If the chip happens to be
-badly factory calibrated, we will not be able to upload any code to the chip.<br/>
+badly factory calibrated, we will not be able to upload any code to the chip.

 The solution provided here is simple and very robust. "osccal" utility finds the  correct OSCCAL value and then the (modified)ATmegaBOOT is compiled against this specific OSCCAL value.
 Then it is uploaded to the chip.
 The first